tectonic-typesetting/tectonic-texlive-bundles/README.md

 repository](http://tug.org/svn/texlive/).

-*You do not need this repository to build Tectonic.* You only need these scripts if you want to make your own bundle of TeX files.
+*You do not need this repository to build Tectonic.* You only need these scripts if you want to make your own bundle of TeX files based on the TeXLive sources.

 ## Prerequisites

-To do this, you will need at a minimum:
+To use these tools, you will need:

 - An installation of [Docker](https://www.docker.com/).
 - A checkout of the Preining TeXLive Git repository